bradkav/PBHbounds/README.md

 Some example plots summarising the bounds are in the [plots/](plots/) folder.

+You can see the basic functioning of the code in the example notebook here: [PBHboundsNotebook.ipynb](PBHboundsNotebook.ipynb).
+There, you can add constraints one-by-one according to the `boundID`s listed in the readme of the [bounds/](bounds/) folder.
+It's also straightforward to adjust the line styles and text labels in this notebook view.

+In practice, for a large number of bounds, it can be more sensible to provide a list of bounds.
 You can produce a plot with
 ```
 python PlotPBHbounds.py -listfile LIST_FILE -outfile OUT_FILE
 ```